fraxflax/nw-watchdog/README.md

   <ins>interface</ins> is the name of the source interface to always use.

 	Packets will always be sent from this interface.
 The forwadring table will be ignored as well as conflicting topology changes.<br>
 	This is useful for monitoring the preferred path and making sure it's up.
-It does not check if you have connectivity to the target via any other path.
+It does not check if you have connectivity to the <ins>TARGET</ins> via any other path.

 	Implies `--no-continuous-topology-detect`.